ErikMLysfjord/beerbuddy/accesibility.md

 # Accessibility measures for the application
 This document describes the accessibility measures that were taken to make the application more accessible.
-Into four different categories: UX-Design, Keyboard navigation, Screen reader support and HTML semantics.
+Into two different categories: UX-Design and Screen reader support.
 Each category is described in a separate section, and the different measures are described in detail in each section.

 ## Table of contents
 - [UX-Design](#ux-design)